 Access to Educational Content

-In addition to relevant product offers, you may be missing out on educational or entertainment content from brand Click here to read our blogs or Click here to read SCU news pages when you opt out of marketer emails.
+In addition to relevant product offers, you may be missing out on educational or entertainment content from the brand Click here to read our blogs or Click here to read SCU news pages when you opt-out of marketer emails.

 GDPR was put into place to empower consumers.
 It is now your choice whether or not you want to opt into marketing from certain brands, so make sure to read their individual privacy policies and decide whether accepting them makes sense for you.